 Where will the lines be built?

-Show moreWhile the South West Interconnected System (SWIS) Transmission Infrastructure Update indicates a line in the general direction between Kalgoorlie and Leinster, this is not definitive.
-The exact configuration of the transmission infrastructure layout will be developed in consultation with local Aboriginal people, industry, and communities to determine a solution that satisfies the objectives of a broad range of stakeholders.
+Show moreWhile the South West Interconnected System (SWIS) Transmission Plan indicates a five-node GRN structure between Kalgoorlie and Leinster, this is not definitive.
+The exact configuration of the transmission infrastructure layout will be developed in consultation with Aboriginal people in the region, industry, and communities to determine a solution that meets the objectives of a broad range of stakeholders.

 Will the Goldfields Regional Network be connected to the South West Interconnected System (SWIS)?